 Questions to Ask Your Doctor about Advanced Cancer

 Communication is important throughout cancer care.
 If you learn that you have advanced cancer, you will have choices to make about your care and what steps you need to take.
 For many, it’s hard to ask questions about what these steps should be.
-Some patients with advanced cancer benefit from active treatment, while others do not.
+Some patients with advanced cancer benefit from new treatments, while others do not.

 Whether you’ve just been diagnosed, or the standard treatment isn’t working, it's important to ask your health care team what to expect in the future.
 Studies show that patients who have these discussions with their doctor have a better quality of life than those who don’t.